TV advertising is being impacted by video-on-demand and streaming services.

 Broadcast advertising is crude as it reaches interested and uninterested audiences.
 It affects almost everyone who watches broadcast TV regardless of buying preference, interest, or consent.

-Advertisers only wanted to reach the target audience in the past, so they picked the right prime-time slots for their advertisements.
+In the past, advertisers only wanted to reach the target audience, so they picked the right prime-time slots for their advertisements.
 However, with the worldwide audience shrinking, TV advertisers must focus on targeting the right audience.

 Talking about the right targeting starts with understanding more about your target audience.
 This is a great lesson TV advertisers can learn from Facebook and Google.
 They know their users well in all aspects.